m-nelly/CPP/README.md

 All entries will be commented to highlight new concepts
     as they apear in as linear a fashion as I can manage.

+Eventually, lesson blocks will be moved to separate header
+    files for organizational purposes.